fnproject/fdk-java/examples/async-thumbnails/README.md

 ## Demonstrated FDK features

-This example showcases how to use the Cloud Threads API to invoke other Fn functions asynchronously in a workflow expressed in code.
+This example showcases how to use the Fn Flow API to invoke other Fn functions asynchronously in a workflow expressed in code.